tauhid-hasan-dev/var-let-const/README.md

 * Be carefull it can not be accessed from up where the variable has been declared

 <h2 align="center">Local Scope</h2>
-* Function scope
+-Function scope
-* Block scope
+-Block scope
 <h3 align="left">Function Scope</h3>
-* anything inside a function
+-anything inside a function
-* var is a function scope means it can be accessed from anywhere inside the function even variable declared inside a block
+-var is a function scope means it can be accessed from anywhere inside the function even variable declared inside a block
 * <h3 align="left">Block Scope</h3>
 * anything inside a curly braces {} . block can be a if statement or loop or switch statement.
 * let and const are block scoped.